American Premier League: History

 In 2009 APL announced an imminent three-year deal with minor league club the Staten Island Yankees who own the venue.
 The league had planned to play twice a year at baseball's Richmond County Bank Ballpark.
-Besides renowned staff and players, six teams were expected to take part in the first event: Premium Pakistan, Premium India, Premium Bengal, Premium West Indies, Premium World and Premium America, but the event did not materialise.
+Besides renowned staff and players, six teams were expected to take part in the first event: Premium Pakistan, Premium India, Premium Bengal, Premium West Indies, Premium World and Premium America, but the event did not materialize.

 In 2009 the ICC announced support for the creation of a Twenty20 cricket competition in the US to compete against the APL, and in December 2010 the board of the United States of America Cricket Association that it had signed a $10 million deal with New Zealand Cricket and other investors as stakeholders, creating a new body called Cricket Holdings America to manage all commercial rights for cricket in USA, including Twenty20 rights, in perpetuity.

 No American Premier League matches were played in 2010.
 In 2011 no further matches were announced and the venture appeared defunct.